ChengHaoHsiao-Harry/Configurable-matrix-multiplication-for-self-attention-equation-in-transformer-/README.md

 # Configurable-matrix-multiplication-for-self-attention-equation-in-transformer-
-This is 564 Final Project, the performance ranked 23 out of 180 in the class
+This is NCSU ECE564 Final Project, the performance ranked 23 out of 180 in the class

 To respect the copyright of the original testbench author, this project will not include the testbench, TCL scripts, or SPEC files.
 Therefore, it's not for the reader to run the simulation.